 LEAs/Schools with whom the Institution Has Formal Collaborative Plans H.L.
 Trigg/Eliz.
 City-Pasquotank; Northside Elem./Eliz.
 City-Pasquotank; John A. Holmes/Edenton-Chowan; P.W.
 Moore/Eliz.
 City-Pasquotank; Sheep Harney Elem,/Eliz.
 City-Pasquotank; Northeast Academy for Aerospace & Advanced Technologies/Eliz.
 City-Charter School; J.P.
 Knapp Early College/Currituck; Perquimans Central/Perquimans; Riverview Elem./Hertford; Plymouth High/Washington; Hertford High/Hertford; Tyrrell Elem./Tyrrell; Bearfield Primary/Hertford; Central Elem./Currituck, and South Central High/Pitt.
-Start and End Dates Ongoing Priorities Identified in Collaboration with LEAs/Schools Building Principals/Designees partner with the university supervisor to assist the MSA Interns in meeting the adminstrative requrements as mandated by NCDPI and ECSU in completing the MSA program.
-Number of Participants 17 candidates/students Activities and/or Programs Implemented to Address the Priorities MSA Interns are involved in a variety of Administrative tasks as assigned by the building administrator.
-The university supervisor meets with the building admnistrator and the intern to discuss in detail the requirements of the MSA program.
+Start and End Dates Ongoing Priorities Identified in Collaboration with LEAs/Schools Building Principals/Designees partner with the university supervisor to assist the MSA Interns in meeting the administrative requirements as mandated by NCDPI and ECSU in completing the MSA program.
+Number of Participants 9 candidates/students Activities and/or Programs Implemented to Address the Priorities MSA Interns are involved in a variety of Administrative tasks as assigned by the building administrator.
+The university supervisor meets with the building administrator and the intern to discuss in detail the requirements of the MSA program.
 The purpose of this meeting is to form a partnership to assist with the successful training of the intern.
 A partnership letter is signed by all three parties.
-Summary of the Outcome of the Activities and/or Programs Of the 17 candidates/students participating during this reporting period, 8 candidates successfully completed all requirements for the MSA program, and graduated in May 2018.
-Two of the remaining nine candidates/students are on track to complete all requirements and graduate in December 2018.
+Summary of the Outcome of the Activities and/or Programs Of the 9 candidates participating during this reporting period, 7 candidates successfully completed all requirements for the MSA program, and graduated in May 2019.
+Two of the remaining candidates completed all requirements and graduated in December 2019.
 The seven remaining students are on track to complete all requirements and graduate in May 2019.